Feasibility study of measuring $b\to s\gamma$ photon polarisation in $D^0\rightarrow K_1(1270)^- e^+\nu_e$ at STCF

 ~{\it c.$\pi/e$ identification} Misidentification from a pion to electron in the momentum smaller than 0.6~GeV/$c$ forms the main peaking background $D^0\to K^-\pi^+\pi^-\pi^+$ and $D^0\to K^-\pi^+\pi^-\pi^+\pi^0$.
-As the fast simulation provides the function for optimizing the $\pi$/e identification which allows to vary the misidentification rate for $\pi$/e, the $\pi$/e misidentification factor is optimized from 5.7$\%$ to 0.64$\%$ at 0.2~GeV/$c$, shown in Figure~\ref{opt_abc}(c).
-And $\frac{S}{\sqrt{S+B}}$ defined before is used to characterize the misidentification of $\pi^+$ to $e^+$ performance.
-At STCF, the $\pi$/e misidentification power can be significantly reduced from 6.4$\%$ to 3.2$\%$ at 0.2~GeV/$c$.
+As the fast simulation provides the function for optimising the $\pi$/e identification which allows to vary the misidentification rate for $\pi$/$e$, the $\pi$/$e$ misidentification rate at 0.2~GeV/$c$ is scanned from 5.7$\%$ to 0.64$\%$, shown in Figure~\ref{opt_abc}(c).
+And $\frac{S}{\sqrt{S+B}}$ defined before is used to characterise the effect of misidentification of $\pi^+$ to $e^+$ on the signal significance.

-In this analysis, a set of optimisation factors for sub-detector responses is performed: the reconstructed efficiency for charged track is improved by 27$\%$ compared with fast simulation by default; the sensitivity of reconstructed efficiency for neutral track is improved by 4$\%$ and the misidentification rate of $\pi$/e is set to be 3.2$\%$ at 0.2~GeV/$c$.
-With those optimisation factors applied, the sensitivity of signal selection efficiency is improved significantly by 33$\%$.
-The corresponding angular 2-D $\chi^2$ fit is performed.
-From the fit, the statistical sensitivity of the ratio of up-down asymmetry is extracted in the order of 1.5$\times 10^{-2}$, thus and the statistical sensitivity for the ratio of up-down asymmetry can be improved by 17$\%$ compared with no optimisation.
+In summary, three sets of optimization factors for different sub-detector responses are calculated separately: compared with our fast simulation with default settings, the DT efficiency is improved by $\sim$27\% if the reconstructed efficiency for charged track is scaled by the factor of 1.1, and the value of $\frac{S}{\sqrt{S+B}}$ is improved by 4\% if the photon detection efficiency is scaled by a factor of 1.1, or 7\% if the $\pi$/$e$ misidentification rate is lowered by half to 3.2\%, as reasonable assumptions in real case scenarios.
+With the above three factors applied altogether, the DT efficiency is improved by a factor of 33$\%$.
+The corresponding angular 2-D $\chi^2$ fit based on updated efficiency-corrected signal yields in different angular bins is performed.
+From the fit, the statistical uncertainty of the ratio of up-down asymmetry is extracted to be 1.5$\times 10^{-2}$, that is, improved by 17$\%$ compared with the no optimisation scenario.